 It is observed that $\bar{h}(t)$ remains practically zero in the entire time intervals.
-This demonstrates the mass conservation which can be derived from the equation (2.1).
-The energy defined in (2.7), normalized by the domain size, is plotted in Fig. 7.
-The decay of the energy as observed in Fig. 7 agrees with the theoretical result (2.6).
+This demonstrates the mass conservation which can be derived from (2.1).
+The energy defined in (2.7), normalized by the domain size, is plotted in Figure 7.
+The decay of the energy as observed in Figure 7 agrees with the theoretical result (2.6).